rogusdev/aws-cli-mfa/README.md

     . aws-cli-mfa $AWS_MFA_ARN 123456
     . aws-cli-mfa $AWS_MFA_ARN 123456 -p rogusdev -d 57600

+You must have python 3 (as `python3`) and the aws cli (as `aws`) available on your PATH in your shell.

+You will pass, at a minimum, your AWS MFA ARN and the current MFA auth token from your 2fa/mfa authenticator app/device.
+This does not work with yubikeys/etc (per AWS docs).
+There are additional optional args to change the effects this script has on your system.

 I recommend you have your AWS_MFA_ARN in your `.bash_profile` or as appropriate for your shell:

     echo 'export AWS_MFA_ARN=arn:aws:iam::NUMBER:mfa/USERNAME' >> $HOME/.bash_profile